mnovitsk90/mac-lookup/README.md

 ## Before Use:

-Go to https://macaddress.io/api in order to sign up for the service and acquire an API key.
-Make sure you set and export a 'macApiKey' environment variable before running.
+1) Go to https://macaddress.io/api in order to sign up for the service and acquire an API key.
+2) Make sure you **set and export** a 'macApiKey' environment variable before running via CLI.
+3) You **must** also pass the 'macApiKey' environment variable to the docker container when running the docker container.

 ## To Run:

-### CLI:
+## CLI:
 ```
 $ export macApiKey='<your api key>'
 $ go build -o getMac ./macLookup.go
 $ ./getMac "<MAC Address>"
 ```

-### Example
+#### Example

 ```
 $ ./getMac "44:38:39:ff:ef:57"